Franklin Hughes Delano: Steen Valeitje

 As a wedding gift, Laura's father gifted the couple the southernmost 100 acres of his Rokeby estate.
 The estate came to be known as "Steen Valetje" (which means "little stone valley" in Dutch).
 The Tuscan-style mansion, designed by Frank Wills, was completed in 1851.
 In 1866 William Astor Sr. conveyed the adjoining 142 acres of Rokeby to his son, Henry.
 Henry Astor built a brick dwelling on this land, but in 1873 conveyed the property to Laura, thus expanding "Steen Valetje".
-A gatehouse, designed by Walter Schickles & Co. was added in 1874.
+A gatehouse, designed by William Schickel & Co. was added in 1874.
 The mansion was expanded in 1881 by architect Thomas Stent.

-The Astors and the Delanos commissioned German born landscape gardener Hans Jacob Ehlers to improve the grounds at Rokeby and Steen Valetje.
+The Astors and the Delanos commissioned German-born landscape gardener Hans Jacob Ehlers to improve the grounds at Rokeby and Steen Valetje.
 Ehlers converted an old farm track into a woodland path called the Poet's Walk in honor of poets Washington Irving and Fitz-Greene Halleck, who are said to have strolled there.
 It is now Poets' Walk Park, managed by the not-for-profit Scenic Hudson.

 As Delano and his wife both died childless, he left Steen Valetje to his nephew, coal baron Warren Delano IV.
 Warren IV was very involved in horse breeding, with over sixty saddle, driving, and draft horses at his stables at "Steen Valetje".
-He died September 9, 1920, when, while picking up a trunk at the Barrytown Train Station, his carriage horse was frightened by an approaching northbound New York Central express, and dashed onto the tracks with the buggy carrying Delano, who was killed instantly.
-His funeral was held at "Steen Valetje" and was attended by his nephew Franklin, then the Democratic vice presidential candidate.
+He died September 9, 1920, when, while picking up a trunk at the Barrytown train station, his carriage horse was frightened by an approaching northbound New York Central express, and dashed onto the tracks with the buggy carrying Delano, who was killed instantly.
+His funeral was held at "Steen Valetje" and was attended by his nephew Franklin D. Roosevelt, then the Democratic vice presidential nominee.

-Jennie Walters Delano, died two years later in 1922.
-Their son Lyman inherited "Steen Valetje" and his family kept the home until 1966 when it was sold.
-In the late 20th century the mansion was remodeled in the Georgian style; and the estate's name was changed to "Mandara".
+Jennie Walters Delano, Warren IV's wife, died two years later in 1922.
+Their son Lyman inherited "Steen Valetje," remodeled it in the Georgian style and renamed it "Mandara"; his family kept the home until 1967 when it was sold to financier William Stix Wasserman.
+The new owner again renamed the estate: "Atalanta."
+In September 2022, the estate was acquired by billionaire Joseph Bae; it is once again known as "Steen Valetje."